Quantum thermodynamics at critical points during melting and solidification processes: 3. Results and discussion

-\section{Renormalized specific heat}
+\subsubsection{\textit{3.2.
+Renormalized specific heat}}

-Traditionally, a first-order TPT is defined to exist if there is a quantitative discontinuity in the thermodynamic variable.
-For example, the heat capacity (a thermodynamic variable) is discontinuous at the critical point due to discontinuity in the entropy itself as stated above.
+Traditionally, first-order TPT is defined to exist if there is quantitative discontinuity in the first derivative of any thermodynamic variable~\cite{gai}.
+For example, the first-derivative of heat capacity (a thermodynamic variable) is discontinuous at the critical point due to discontinuity in the entropy itself as stated above.
 Here, the constant-volume heat capacity and entropy relationship can be obtained from